simonsso/arduino_simple_gpio_button_to_delayed_mouse_click/README.md

 If the mouse cursor have been carefully placed over the button which is to be clicked, the entire flow can be operated from the rig.

+This have been verified with an Arduino Due board